psyb0t/piraterf/README.md

 This project is licensed under WTFPL (Do What The Fuck You Want To Public License).

+## TODO

+- Fix playlist name requiring extension

+- Fix random values not being saved to local storage

+- Fix PPM Clock Correction not being saved to local storage

+- (gorpitx) Add 1 extra second of carrier to RTTY transmission

+- (gorpitx) Ditch minimodem in FSK and use smth else

+- (gorpitx) Fix word spacing in morse code

+- Remove the exit immediately option on carrier wave generator

+- Fix image delete issue (spectrumpaint + sstv)

+- Actually prove SSTV works (tried with qsstv and various settings + various listeners and nope can't do it)

 **🏴‍☠️ Now get out there and start broadcasting like the RF pirate you were meant to be! 📡**

 _Remember: With great RF power comes great responsibility.
 Always operate legally and don't be a dick to other operators._